10 things to do at the Jewish Ghetto of Rome

 If when you see this building you can't help but think of a visit to the Colosseum, you should know that the Teatro Marcello was something like the sketch of the most important building in Rome.
 It is an open-air theatre from the time of Augustus, where musical and theatrical performances were held.

 Today, the theatre houses an ancient palace converted into private residences, and popular performances are still held in the surrounding area, especially in summer.
-If you are travelling to Rome during the summer season and you are taking a tour of Trastevere and the Jewish quarter, I recommend you to stop by the area as the lighting is usually very special at nightfall.
+If you are travelling to Rome during the summer season and you are going on a tour of Trastevere and the Jewish quarter, I recommend you to stop by the area as the lighting is usually very special at nightfall.

 Book a tour of Trastevere and the Jewish Quarter